appcelerator/appc-request-ssl/README.md

 This library when used, will add all the external HTTPS SSL certificate fingerprints for domains used by Appcelerator software (Node.JS based).

-## How to update

-- Update `DOMAINS` in generate.js
-- run `node ./generate` to generate the updated fingerprints
-- run `grunt`
-- if everything works good and all tests passed, release this module to npm and make sure dependent packages get updated

 ## How to use

 Use the same as `request-ssl` and `request`.
 Same exact API.